B0002 HONDA Code - Decreased Resistance In The Drivers Airbag Second Inflator

 B0002-13: Open Or Increased Resistance In The Driver side Airbag Second Inflator

-Labor: 1.0The cost of diagnosing the B0002 HONDA code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the B0002 HONDA code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON

 |What is B0002 HONDA code meaning?The Driver Side Airbag is located in the center of the steering wheel.
 The front passenger side airbag is located in the dashboard on the front passenger side.
 The airbag modules adopt dual inflators for the driver side and/or the front passenger side airbag according to the specifications.
 The dual inflators increase airbag effectiveness by properly adjusting the timing when the two inflators are ignited (together or sequentially) referring to the collision speed or collision impact.